FAQ's

 T40: 40-liter (10.5 gallons) liquid capacity with a 70-liter granular tank, equivalent to roughly 115 lbs. of granular material.

-How Many Acres Per Hour can a Drone Spray?
+How Many Acres Per Hour can a Drone Cover?

 Typically, 2 gallons per acre (GPA) is considered the standard carrier volume for many aerially applied products.
 The maximum realistic efficiencies at 2 GPA, including landing and refill times, are as follows: